vandadnp/swift-weekly/issue14/README.md

 Thanks to this generic implementation of the `Stack` class we are able to push and pop any value type that a Swift array can contain, including but not limited to `String` and `Double`.

 We need generics to write less repeated code.
 In general, in programming, you are going to want to, except for very special cases, limit the number of times that you repeat yourself and generics help us greatly with that task.

+## Generic Constraints
+When you define a generic type, you will be able to constraint that type inside your implementation so that you expose certain methods or functionalities inside your generic type depending on the type of the generic value.
+Does that even make sense?
+Let me show you an example: